JayBhensdadia/Moonshot/README.md

-# IExpense
+# Moonshot

- It is an expense tracker that separates personal costs from business costs.
-At its core this is an app with a form (how much did you spend?) and a list (here are the amounts you spent).
+It is an app that lets users learn about the missions and astronauts that formed NASA’s Apollo space program.

 ## Screenshots